+implemented, would have unduly prevented or lessened competition.
+These changes have potentially important implications for the statutory right of action.
+By eliminating proof of market impact as a condition precedent to criminal liability, the new section 45 arguably lowers the bar for civil recovery by private litigants under section 36.
+The amendments also repealed certain criminal provisions, including those proscribing predatory pricing, disproportionate promotional sales allowances, and price discrimination.
 Price maintenance was also decriminalized and is now a "reviewable practice" (as discussed below) pursuant to section 76 of the Act.
 By reducing the categories of conduct proscribed by Part VI of the Act, the amendments have narrowed the circumstances in which private parties may rely on section 36 to sue for damages.

-Notably, the Act does not provide a private right of action for various anti-competitive practices that are reviewable by the federal Competition Tribunal, but not subject to prosection in the criminal courts of Canada.7 For example, there is no private right of action with respect to abuse of dominance (section 79), refusal to deal (section 75), price maintenance (section 76), tied selling (section 77), mergers (section 92) or agreements that prevent or lessen competition substantially (section 90.1).
+Notably, the Act does not provide a private right of action for various anticompetitive practices that are reviewable by the federal Competition Tribunal, but not subject to prosecution in the criminal courts of Canada.
+For example, there is no private right of action with respect to abuse of dominance (section 79), refusal to deal (section 75), price maintenance (section 76), tied selling (section 77), mergers (section 92), or agreements that prevent or lessen competition substantially (section 90.1).
 Nor can a reviewable practice found a civil action at common law unless the alleged conduct in question independently satisfies all of the required elements of one or more common law causes of action.
+However, as discussed in the next section, there is a limited right for private parties to bring applications to the Tribunal with respect to certain of these matters.